 We originally hadn’t planned to go to Hiroshima but I am glad we did.
-While Hiroshima definitely was not the happiest place we visited during our 1 month in Japan, I think it is important to visit historically significant places like this.
-It’s necessary to learn about history and the impact it has on a country.
+While Hiroshima definitely was not the happiest place we visited during our 1 month in Japan, it’s historically significant and therefore an important place to visit.
+I think it’s crucial to learn about the history of a country and the impact of that history on its people.

 Visiting Hiroshima was strange, it was bizarre to realize that in this very city an atomic bomb went off 70 years ago.
 And as always with heartbreaking places like this, I find it difficult to write about the experience.
 It’s challenging to put into words the strong emotions that well up when visiting places like Hiroshima.